-4.8.13 Liabilities (Schedule 09)
+4.14.13 Liabilities (Schedule 09)

-- 4.8.13.10 The purpose of this schedule is to provide information about the liabilities of the local government.
-This schedule is required to be included as supplementary information with any audited financial statements. - 4.8.13.30 Local governments are required to update the incorrect financial data submitted on this schedule.
-The requirement applies to all errors found prior or during an audit. - 4.8.13.40 The schedule should be prepared on the same basis of accounting, for the same period and reporting entity, and using the same underlying accounting records as the Schedule 01 and financial statements.
-The schedule should include current and noncurrent liabilities. - 4.8.13.50 The schedule should exclude the following: - Payments due to vendors or employees that are expected to be paid normally as part of the disbursement cycle, such as any accounts payable and payroll accruals that may not have been resolved during the open period. - Operating leases or other contracts or commitments for future purchase of goods or services that have not yet been realized. - Interfund payables and loans (for details regarding interfund loans see Loans). - Liabilities of custodial funds. - Assessment debt without commitments. - 4.8.13.60 Governments should not report liabilities of fiduciary funds for which the government is not itself obligated.
-For example, a county would not report liabilities of special purpose districts. - 4.8.13.71 Proper classification of grant and loan transactions require the analysis of the underlying documentation.
+- 4.14.13.10 The purpose of this schedule is to provide information about the liabilities of the local government.
+This schedule is required to be included as supplementary information with any audited financial statements. - 4.14.13.30 Local governments are required to update the incorrect financial data submitted on this schedule.
+The requirement applies to all errors found prior or during an audit. - 4.14.13.40 The schedule should be prepared on the same basis of accounting, for the same period and reporting entity, and using the same underlying accounting records as the Schedule 01 and financial statements.
+The schedule should include current and noncurrent liabilities.
+Local governments should report short-term liabilities even if they are both incurred and fully redeemed during the reporting period.

+4.14.13.50 The schedule should exclude the following:

+- Payments due to vendors or employees that are expected to be paid normally as part of the disbursement cycle, such as any accounts payable and payroll accruals that may not have been resolved during the open period. - Operating leases or other contracts or commitments for future purchase of goods or services that have not yet been realized. - Interfund payables and loans (for details regarding interfund loans see Loans). - Liabilities of custodial funds. - Assessment debt without commitments. - 4.14.13.60 Governments should not report liabilities of fiduciary funds for which the government is not itself obligated.
+For example, a county would not report liabilities of special purpose districts. - 4.14.13.71 Proper classification of grant and loan transactions require the analysis of the underlying documentation.
 The criteria for determining if a funding source is a grant (revenue) or loan (other financing source) is the existence of a note payable or loan contract.
-For annual report purposes, Schedule 9 should report all loans.
+For annual report purposes, Schedule 09 should report all loans.
 Schedule 16 should report all federal grants, including grant loans that is, loans from federal granting agencies that have continuing compliance requirements as described in the Schedule 16 instructions.
-For this reason, federal grant loans will be reported on both the Schedule 9 and 16. - 4.8.13.81 A loan with a forgiveness clause is a contract that contains provisions for the loan to be forgiven if certain criteria is met.
+For this reason, federal grant loans will be reported on both the Schedule 09 and 16. - 4.14.13.81 A loan with a forgiveness clause is a contract that contains provisions for the loan to be forgiven if certain criteria is met.
 For example, a lender may provide a loan to a government to construct a building and allow for forgiveness of the loan if the building is used for low income housing for 40 years.
 Most loans with forgiveness clauses do not require any payments for a specified time, but some can require regular payments or interest-only payments.
 Transactions should be reported as loans if a note payable or loan contract is outstanding, even if the lender does not require payments and the loan contains a forgiveness clause that the government expects to eventually meet.